 You can also improve your same-day ship rates by running pick plans during the day, at specific times or on-demand.

-Now that you are off and running on automated pick plans, you can evaluate if features like using different picking strategies (units of measure, zones or totes for example), or assigning pick plan tasks to employees or employee groups, will benefit your operation.
+Now that you are using automated pick plans, you can evaluate if features like using different picking strategies (units of measure, zones or totes for example), or assigning pick plan tasks to employees or employee groups, will benefit your operation.

 While there is significant planning (and even potential process changes) involved in implementing an automated Pick Planner tool, the time you spend on it can save you 20% or more in labor savings and customer service improvements.